 Coach Terry attended and played football for Sierra High School in Colorado Springs.
 He went on to the University of Colorado, and the University of Wyoming, where he was the team captain of the 2009 New Mexico Bowl Champions.
 After starting his coaching career as the assistant strength and conditioning coach at Wyoming, Coach Terry moved on to develop a top strength and conditioning program in the high school ranks.
 This will be his 8th year of high school coaching, the ﬁrst 3 years at Interlake High School as the strength & conditioning/defensive backs coach.
 He is starting his 10th year coaching and 7th at Redmond as the Mustangs head strength and conditioning/running back coach.
 Seeing the kids do things and develop skills they have never been able to do before is an aspect of coaching that he loves.
 He enjoys lifting weights and running marathons.
 Darius is married to the lovely, Tiana, and has 4 children, Olivia (10) Evan (9) Leila (8) Lilah (6).

-In his fifth year coaching for the Mustangs, Coach Stewart has enjoyed being around these kids and being a part of this up and coming Redmond High School football program.
-A native of Washington, he played football at Liberty High School.
-He and his wife of almost 25 years have three children.
-He is very involved in their lives including nine years of coaching experience in youth sports.
+In his fifth year coaching for the Mustangs, Coach Stewart has enjoyed being around the kids and being a part of this Redmond High School football program and extended family.
+A native of Washington State, he played football at Liberty High School.
+He and his wife of 25 years have three children that graduated from RHS.
+He is very involved in their lives including ten years of coaching experience in youth sports.
 He is also a big Seahawks and Mariners fan!

 This is Coach Carter's fourth season with the Redmond Football program.
-He grew up on the Eastside, and went to Lake Washington High School, where his love for playing football started.
-He pursued playing football at Central Washington University from 1996-1998.
-After college, he played a number of years of semi-pro football and one year of arena football.
-His fondest memory is winning the Shamrock Bowl in 2010 with the Dublin Rebels.
+He grew up in Redmond and attended Lake Washington High School and graduated from Central Washington University.
+He has coached football with the Bellevue Wolverines Jr. Program, Juanita High School, and Interlake High School.
 He says that coaching football brings him great joy and it's all possible with the support of his amazing family, wife Rosanne and their two children Brennan and Sienna.